Code-Institute-Submissions/the-shamans-cat/README.md

     * Article outlining the benefits of this type of healing.
 To avoid too much text on page and overwhelming users.
 A ‘read more’ button is being used.
 This uses Bootstrap accordion feature.

-#### Shamanic-Energy-Healing page
+#### Shamanic-Healing page

-- Shamanic energy healing - a more detailed look at shamanic healing, with another video embedded from YouTube, with sound off default.
+- Shamanic healing - a more detailed look, with another video embedded from YouTube, with sound off default.

 - The Luminous Energy Field – image and text to give client a better understanding of terms and concepts used.